ncatlab/nlab-content/pages/4931.md

 * [[Dirk Ferus]], _Analysis III_ ([pdf](http://www.math.tu-berlin.de/~ferus/ANA/Ana3.pdf))
 {#Ferus}

-It is a lengthy proof.
-[Apparently](http://mathoverflow.net/questions/4468/what-are-the-open-subsets-of-mathbbrn-that-are-diffeomorphic-to-mathbb) it is due to Stefan Born.
+It is a lengthy proof, due to Stefan Born.

 A simpler version of the proof apparently appears on page 60 of